Table of contents

 6. Cloud Console Private Key creation (Google Cloud).

-When Firestore is set up, we need to start linking it together with TAGGRS so that the data is linked to the relevant platform.
+Once Firestore is set up, we need to start linking this along with TAGGRS so that the data is associated with the relevant platform.
 Within your project, go to IAM & Admin.

 go-to-iam-and-admin-google-cloud-console

-Then go to Service Accounts and click on Create service account.
-Then enter your desired information here.
+Next, go to Service Accounts and click Create service account.
+Then enter your required information here.
 The Service account name is required, the following steps are optional.

 create-service-account-iam-and-admin-google-cloud-console